R0shanSingh/Online-Shopping-System/README.md

 # Online-Shopping-System
-an ecommerce website created using html, css, js, mysql, php, and xampp
+An ecommerce website created using html, css, js, mysql, php, and xampp